| I read an article recently about a home improvement con

 form children into adults who behave well, who demonstrate good "external

 conduct," and who understand why that sort of behavior is important.
+There is something frighteningly reminiscent about attempting to

 "form children into adults who behave well."
 And also, not unlike the Nazi